a1ien/rusb/README.md

 * [Documentation](https://docs.rs/rusb)

 ## Dependencies
+To use rusb no extra setup is required as rusb will automatically download the source for libusb and build it.

-In order to use the `rusb` crate, you must have the native `libusb` library installed where it can be found by `pkg-config` or `vcpkg`.
+However if building libusb fails you can also try setting up the native `libusb` library where it can be found by `pkg-config` or `vcpkg`.

 All systems supported by the native `libusb` library are also supported by the `libusb` crate.
 It's